miguelgrinberg/slam/docs/tutorial.rst

 will have a small Python API deployed to AWS Lambda and API Gateway.

 The screencast below is a recorded run through the entire tutorial.
-Feel free to use it as a reference when you go through the steps yourself.
+Feel free to use it as a reference when you go through the steps yourself, but note that it was created for an older release of slam, so there are minor variations in the commands used.

 .. raw:: html